SourKream/CognateExtraction/HindiMarathi/README.md

 - extractPairs.py : Loads the hindi/marathi test pairs of the mentioned PoS tags into a dict `data_ipa` in memory, from the files in the Data/ folder.
 - hindi2ipa.txt : Mapping from devnagri characters to IPA characters
 - hindi2ipa_Pruned.txt : Prunned mapping according to the input vocab of the trained model

+### Steps to run the code

+##### Load the data
+- Open `ipython` in interactive mode
+- Run extractPairs.py using `execfile('extractPairs.py')`
+- This loads a dict object `data_ipa` with 2 keys `['N_NN', 'V_VM']`.
+To load more PoS tags from the data, modify the file at `line 10`.
+Each key in the dict gives a list of all the pairs.
+The pairs are created by looking at the first occurence of the PoS in the Hindi sentence and the Marathi sentence, and subsequently translating them into IPA.
+- To see any word in the pair, use the `print` command. `print data_ipa['N_NN'][0][0]` will return `d̪rʃn` instead of `u'd\u032ar\u0283n'`.

+##### Load the model
+- Next load the model using `execfile('LoadModel.py')`

+### Dependencies

+- Python 2.7
+- IPython 5.5.0
+- Keras 2.1.2
+- Theano 0.9.0
+- Numpy 1.13.3

+This was the last version status of the dependencies when I wrote the code.
+Newer versions might need modification to the existing code in order to run.